• Jul 17, 2025

 Golden Temple: A Living Heritage

-The Golden Temple is a gurudwara in Amritsar, Punjab, known to sikhs as Harmandir Sahib.
+The Golden Temple is a gurudwara in Amritsar, Punjab, known to Sikhs as Harmandir Sahib.
 It is the holiest place for Sikhs in India, surrounded by a sacred pool, Amrit Sarovar, and was completed by the fourth Sikh Guru, Guru Ram Das.
-The Amrit Sarovar is believed to have healing powers and welcomes people worldwide with open arms.
-The holy book of Sikhs, Guru Granth Sahib, is installed in the middle of the temple, which has a strong significance for Sikhs.
+The Amrit Sarovar is believed to have healing powers and welcomes people from around the world with open arms.
+The holy book of the Sikhs, Guru Granth Sahib, is installed in the middle of the temple, which holds great significance for Sikhs.

 The temple is a magnificent building with stunning architecture.
-Its intricate marble work, a lotus-shaped dome believed to be made of 750 Kg of gold, giving the name "Golden Temple", and tranquil Amrit Sarovar give the impression that the temple is floating.
-The temple has faced destruction many times but has stood firm, telling stories about its survival.
+Its intricate marble work, a lotus-shaped dome believed to be made of 750 Kg of gold, which gives the name "Golden Temple", and the tranquil Amrit Sarovar give the impression that the temple is floating.
+The temple has been destroyed many times, but has stood firm, telling stories of its survival.
 Because of its rich culture and history, it attracts millions of visitors annually, making it one of the 10 richest temples in India.
 If you also want to experience the temple's grandeur, you must visit this temple.
 There are many ways to reach this holy place, which are mentioned below.

 See also: Top 10 Famous Temples in Delhi